Maclean-D/Discord-Interpreter/README.md

 # Discord-Interpreter
 A Discord bot that leverages open interpreter to answer queries and modify files with a web configuration gui.
 Actively in development!
+Pull requests are welcome.

 Web Configuration GUI:
 ![Picture of web configuration gui](SettingsPage.png)